foucar/CASS/README.md

 parameter.

 Usually CASS will not quit after it has finishes processing all the files.
-It will keep all histograms in memory to be accessible via the viewers.
+It will keep all results in memory to be accessible via the viewers.
 If you would like CASS to quit after it has processed all provided files you have to pass the